AJMansfield/Intelligence-Core-Public/kttu02.md

 You could easily carry more than six, but this helps clarify your intent.
 Nothing like a bit of free labor to help put any fear at ease.

+Despite your size, this is still hard work.
+You've been able to adjusted some to the lower oxygen atmosphere, but you still occasionally gasp for air, and sweat drips down your back.

 As you work, you do occasionally see one of the others watching you.
 Perhaps they're simply puzzled by the strange hulking giant that randomly showed up and decided to help, although you like to think they're impressed with your strength and speed,